Introduction

 - Test your internet first.
 Open a browser and load any page.
 If it’s slow, the problem is your connection, not Zoom.

-- Switch networks: if on WiFi, try mobile data (or vice versa).
+- Switch networks: If on WiFi, try mobile data (or vice versa).
 This tells you immediately whether one network is the issue.

 - Move closer to your router.
 Walls and distance reduce signal strength significantly.